anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Of all the things which wisdom provides to make us entirely happy, much the greatest is the possession of friendship.
+Quote: What other people may find in poetry or art museums, I find in the flight of a good drive.

-By: Epicurus
+By: Arnold Palmer